This article was first published on June 24th, 2020, and was last updated August 2023.

 Putting content into categories makes it obvious to search engines what the content is about.
 Organized silos let you rank for many different subtopics on one site.
 Related pages connected through internal links make it easier for both users and bots to navigate your site.
 An organization silo can be especially effective for improving SEO on Shopify sites, since it puts product pages where readers are more likely to find them.

 Physical silos build the linking structure directly into the URL structure.
 For instance, if you were physically siloing the URL of a page about a specific hairbrush, the URL might look like this:

 This used to be considered an essential element of silos, but most SEO professionals now consider it to be less important.
 Google is too smart to be taken in by such basic URL organization.
 Bots need to see real content grouped to trust that your website is a good reference for your keywords.

 Virtual siloing is much more relevant to the way that a search engine indexes content.
 An internal link structure connects groups of related pages while separating unrelated pages and strengthening the landing page of each silo.
 This structure cues bots to connect pages for specific keywords, making it more likely that pages will rank for those keywords.
 Furthermore, this style of organization is easy to navigate, since pages are where readers expect them to be.

-Search engines crawl across web pages following links.
+Search engines crawl, index, and rank your website.
 Building links from other sites is an excellent way to get search engines to rank you well.
 However, it’s also important to link within your own website.

 When you link internally, search engines can crawl across the pages of your site more easily.
 When a link is followed from an external site, there will be a higher probability that bots will continue to crawl across your pages.
 Furthermore, anchor text is another signal to search engines about your page content.